 Germantown is a somewhat ethnically-diverse village.
 The people who call Germantown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Germantown residents report their race to be White, followed by Asian.
-Important ancestries of people in Germantown include Polish, Irish, Norwegian, and English.
+Important ancestries of people in Germantown include Polish, Irish, English, and Norwegian.

 The most common language spoken in Germantown is English.
 Other important languages spoken here include Spanish and Langs. of India.